.. py:currentmodule:: NonlinearTMM

 * :class:`SecondOrderNLTMM`

-Class :class:`Material` is responsible to represent the properties of optical
+Class :class:`Material` is responsible for representing the properties of optical

-Class :class:`TMM` (alias of :class:`NonlinearTMM`) is has all the standard TMM features:
+Class :class:`TMM` (alias of :class:`NonlinearTMM`) has all the standard TMM features:

 * Both p- and s-polarization

-* Calculation of reflection, transmission and absorption of plane waves (:any:`GetIntensities ` and :any:`GetAbsorbedIntensity `)
+* Calculation of reflection, transmission and absorption of plane waves (:meth:`GetIntensities ` and :meth:`GetAbsorbedIntensity `)

-* Calculaion of electric and magnetic fields inside structure (:any:`GetFields ` and :any:`GetFields2D `)
+* Calculation of electric and magnetic fields inside structure (:meth:`GetFields ` and :meth:`GetFields2D `)

 In addition to those standard features, the class has similar functionality to

-work with waves with arbritarty profile (e.g. Gaussian beam).
+work with waves with arbitrary profile (e.g. Gaussian beam).
 The configuration

-of the beam is done through attribute :any:`wave ` (see class :any:`_Wave`).
+of the beam is done through attribute :attr:`wave ` (see class :class:`_Wave`).

-The interface for the calculations with arbritarty beams is similar to standard TMM:
+The interface for the calculations with arbitrary beams is similar to standard TMM:

-* Calculation of reflection, transmission and absorption of beams (:any:`WaveGetPowerFlows `)
+* Calculation of reflection, transmission and absorption of beams (:meth:`WaveGetPowerFlows `)

-* Calculaion of electric and magnetic fields inside structure (:any:`WaveGetFields2D `)
+* Calculation of electric and magnetic fields inside structure (:meth:`WaveGetFields2D `)

-Finally, :class:`SecondOrderNLTMM` class ic capable of calculating second-order
+Finally, :class:`SecondOrderNLTMM` class is capable of calculating second-order

 nonlinear processes like second-harmonic generation, sum-frequency generation and

 difference frequency generation.
-This has similar interface as :any:`TMM` - it
+This has a similar interface to :class:`TMM` - it

 Standard TMM